LINs-lab/cluster_tutorial/docs/Getting_started.md

     - [Uploading](#uploading)
     - [Downloading](#downloading)

 # Requesting accounts

-Accounts that need to be created by the administrator include:
+Accounts that need to be created by the administrator (Peng SUN, sp12138sp@gmail.com) include:

-- A Linux account on the login node ([login.lins.lab](https://login.lins.lab/))
+- A Linux account on the login node ([login.lins.lab](https://login.lins.lab))
-- An account for the batch system (Determined AI, [gpu.lins.lab](https://gpu.lins.lab/)).
+- An account for the batch system (Determined AI, [gpu.lins.lab](https://gpu.lins.lab)).

+Note:
+* You can only access to the links above after setting up the hosts file.

 # Accessing the cluster